FudaWiki/fudawiki-files/mekurifuda.md

 There were many different Mekurifuda patterns depending on the region of Japan, but all of them consisted of 48 cards, and were structurally the same as a Portuguese playing card deck.

-The name comes from the game [Mekuri](/en/mekurifuda/games/mekuri), which was originally played using Tensho Karuta.
+The name comes from the game [Mekuri](/en/mekurifuda/games/mekuri), a game which was thought of as a predecessor to [Hana-Awase](/en/hanafuda/games/hana-awase), but has actually coexisted with the latter.
 However, these cards are not strictly used for Mekuri games only.

 [**One-suited Mekurifuda decks**](/en/one-suited-mekurifuda-variants) were subsequently developed, which were designed for simpler betting games.